bahmutov/cypress-workshop-basics/slides/intro/PITCHME.md

 ## What we are going to cover 2/2

 - network spying and stubbing, fixtures
-- running E2E tests on CI
+- running E2E tests on CI / Test Replay
 - retry-ability and flake-free tests
 - custom commands
 - component testing